Show settings

 Delete show

-The delete show button deletes the given show and all related data.
-This should be only used when you have created a show by mistake.
-Usually you want to deactivate a show instead of deleting it, since you want to keep historic show data to be potentially displayed on the radio station website.
+The Delete Show (2) button permanently deletes the selected show and all related data.
+This action should only be used if the show was created by mistake.
+Typically, you should deactivate a show rather than delete it, as deactivating preserves historic show data, which may be displayed on the radio station’s website.

 Rename show slug

-When renaming a show title, you might also want to update the show slug.
-Keep in mind, that this results in broken URLs on the radio station website.
-So check back with your IT team before renaming the slug.
+When renaming a show title, you may also want to update the show slug.
+Keep in mind that changing the slug can result in broken URLs on the radio station website.
+Be sure to consult with your IT team before renaming the slug.